 (14) University IT resources are not to be used to gain unauthorised access to other computers/networks/systems/files/data, regardless of the intention.

 (16) Any attempt (successful or otherwise) to invade the privacy of others using IT resources will be regarded as a breach of this policy.

 (17) The University works to ensure that it manages and uses its IT resources efficiently and effectively.
-To protect the interests of the University and to ensure compliance with this Policy, the Director, Information Technology (or nominee) retains the right to examine any data or files and to monitor computer usage, and to intervene when necessary.
+To protect the interests of the University and to ensure compliance with this Policy, the Chief Information Officer (or nominee) retains the right to examine any data or files and to monitor computer usage, and to intervene when necessary.

-(18) Breaches of this Policy will be reported immediately to the Director, Information Technology.
-Complaints in relation to breaches may also be forwarded to the Director, Information Technology and the Director, Equity and Diversity, for action.
+(18) Breaches of this Policy will be reported immediately to the Chief Information Officer.
+Complaints in relation to breaches may also be forwarded to the Chief Information Officer and the Director, Equity and Diversity, for action.
 In these circumstances confidentiality will be maintained.

-(19) If the Director, Information Technology believes that unethical or illegal activities, or activities inconsistent with the University's purpose or mission, have occurred, these processes will be followed:
+(19) If the Chief Information Officer believes that unethical or illegal activities, or activities inconsistent with the University's purpose or mission, have occurred, these processes will be followed: